Child Custody (Hadana) Rules in Saudi Arabia

 • The other parent is denying your visitation rights.

-• File a custody petition through the Family Court (Najiz portal) if you cannot agree with the other parent.
+• File a custody petition through the Family Court via the Najiz portal (najiz.sa) if you cannot agree with the other parent.

-• Document your ability to provide care — stable housing, income, and the child's schooling arrangements.
+• Document your ability to provide care — stable housing, income, the child's schooling, and healthcare arrangements.

-• If visitation is being denied, file an enforcement request with the court.
+• If visitation is being denied, file an enforcement request through the Execution Court via Najiz — courts take visitation violations seriously.

-• Keep records of any communication about custody and the child's needs.
+• Keep records of all communication about custody and the child's needs.

 What should you NOT do?

-• Do not take the child and leave the country without court permission — this can result in criminal charges and loss of custody.
+• Do not take the child out of Saudi Arabia without court permission — this can result in criminal charges under the travel ban provisions and loss of custody.

-• Do not withhold visitation — violating a court order can lead to custody being transferred to the other parent.
+• Do not withhold visitation — violating a court-ordered visitation schedule can lead to custody being transferred to the other parent.

-• Do not involve the child in parental disputes — courts take the child's emotional well-being into account.
+• Do not involve the child in parental disputes — courts evaluate the child's emotional well-being, and using the child as leverage works against you.

 You came here to know your rights — help someone else know theirs.